neosubhamoy/neodlp/README.md

 - [YT-DLP](https://github.com/yt-dlp/yt-dlp) (Latest Nightly) - The core CLI tool used to download video/audio from the web (Hero of the show 😎)
 - [FFmpeg & FFprobe](https://www.ffmpeg.org) (v7.1.1) - Used for video/audio post-processing
-- [Aria2](https://aria2.github.io) (v1.37.0) - Used as an external downloader for blazing fast downloads with yt-dlp
+- [Aria2](https://aria2.github.io) (v1.37.0) - Used as an external downloader for blazing fast downloads with yt-dlp (Not included with NeoDLP MacOS builds)

 ### ⬇️ Download and Installation